Play mode for rapid validation

 Rapid iteration

 To make changes, switch back to Implement mode.
-When returning to Play, your process is redeployed.
+When returning to Play, your process needs to be redeployed.
 Play only shows process instances from the process’s most recent version, so you may not see your previous instances.

 Play saves your inputs when completing user task forms.
 It auto-fills your last response if you open the same form later in the session.
 You can click Reset to reset the form to its defaults.